huanshankeji/exposed-vertx-sql-client/README.md

 ).toPerformantUnixEvscConfig()
 ```

-Create an Exposed `Database` with the `ConnectionConfig`, which can be reused for multiple `Verticle`s:
+Create an Exposed `Database` with the `ConnectionConfig.Socket`, which can be reused for multiple `Verticle`s:

 ```kotlin
 val exposedDatabase = evscConfig.exposedConnectionConfig.exposedDatabaseConnectPostgresql()